thisisadu/pi3-lab/README.md

 # pi3-lab
-raspberry pi3  lab that run rt-thread and linux in qemu
+run rt-thread and linux on qemu for rpi3 model or real board